intel/he-toolkit/kit/README.md

   created by the command.

 ## Tab completion
-As an optional feature, the user is able to enable tab completion feature using [argcomplete](https://kislyuk.github.io/argcomplete/) library.
+As an optional feature, the user is able to enable tab completion using the [argcomplete](https://kislyuk.github.io/argcomplete/) library.

 As described in its documentation, the following actions are required to